Michael-Equi/ROV_Test_Bench/ros_workspace/src/rov_control_interface/README.md

 ## Description

 Edit the command vector from the joystick.
-TEMPORARILY serve as the copilot page server and handle camera switching and the tcu board.
+Serve as the copilot page server and handle camera switching and the tcu board.
 Manages features such as bilinear threshold, 4-way inversion, and joystick sensitivity.
+Also manages interaction between the RQT copilot page (backup), and the real copilot page.

 ## Goal